brightmart/text_classification/README.md

 #### Update:

-Releasing Pre-trained Model of <a href="https://github.com/brightmart/roberta_zh"> RoBERTa_Chinese</a> Trained with 30G Raw Chinese Corpus, 24 layers and 12 layers, 2019-Sep-8, This Weekend!
+Releasing Pre-trained Model of <a href="https://github.com/brightmart/roberta_zh"> RoBERTa_Chinese</a> Trained with 30G Raw Chinese Corpus, 24 layers and 12 layers, Target to match State of the Art result in Chinese, 2019-Sep-8, This Weekend!

 <a href='https://github.com/brightmart/nlp_chinese_corpus'>Large Amount of Chinese Corpus for NLP Available!</a>